TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-operator/key-concepts/operator-context.md

 ## Multi-tenancy in Tyk

-Tyk Dashboard is multi-tenant capable, which means you can use a single Tyk Dashboard instance to host separate [organizations]({{< ref "basic-config-and-security/security/dashboard/organisations">}}) for each team or department.
-Each organisation is a completely isolated unit with its own:
+Tyk Dashboard is multi-tenant capable, which means you can use a single Tyk Dashboard instance to host separate [organizations]({{< ref "basic-config-and-security/security/dashboard/organizations">}}) for each team or department.
+Each organization is a completely isolated unit with its own:

 - API Definitions
 - API Keys